Empirical Legal Studies

 Lunch & Learns are informal, interactive sessions where we discuss a controversial statement relating to an ELS-themed topic.
 It is an opportunity to share your opinion and experiences with regard to doing empirical legal research and to learn from peers.

-Our upcoming Lunch & Learn is on 7 May, please join us for this informal session; everyone is welcome to share their opinions, no matter your level of expertise.
+The upcoming Lunch & Learn will take place on 21 October (12:00-13.00) on the topic ‘from legal scholar to empirical legal scholar’.
+Please join us for this informal session; everyone is welcome to participate in the discussion, no matter your level of expertise.

 - Pannebakker E.S., Pluut H., Voskamp S. & De Zanger W. (2021), Empirical Legal Studies in het juridisch onderwijs: waar staat Nederland en hoe nu verder?, Recht der Werkelijkheid 2021-1, p.
 67-87.